Susie Wyshak real estate agent at Bay Area ADU Expo

 Built in a factory and delivered flat packed, or in modules, for a contractor to assemble on a property.
 Some say even a home owner could tackle the project (moreso for studios than full ADUs).
 You always need to consider the plan for electrical and permitting, though.

-Stick built ADUs — custom architected building, completely built on site.
+Stick built ADUs — custom built units, built from scratch on site.
+(Here are some Bay Area builders.)

 Pros: Most customized to your property, potentially optimizing the space if you are fitting the building into a tight space.